Forecasting with Feedback: The model

 \subsection{The forecasting environment}

-We consider the problem of a forecaster who sets out to predict an outcome $y\in \mathbb{R}$ in an environment where the forecast $f$ may also affect the realized value of $y$.
-The forecaster's information set consists of a private signal $\theta\in \mathbb{R}$, which represents the state of the economy, and is a determinant of $y$.
-In addition, there is a decision maker (DM) who does not directly observe $\theta$ and relies on the forecast to take an action $a\in \mathbb{R} $, which then also affects the outcome.
-In particular, we assume that $y$ depends on the signal, the action, and a random error $\epsilon$ in a linear way:
+We consider the problem of an economic forecaster who, standing at time $t$, sets out to construct a forecast $f_t$ of an outcome $y_{t+1}\in \mathbb{R}$, where the value of the forecast may affect the realised outcome through an action prompted by it.
+Let $I_t$ denote the forecaster's information available at time $t$.
+The outcome $y_{t+1}$ is assumed to depend on $I_t$ through a scalar private signal $\theta_t=g(I_t)\in \mathbb{R}$, which we refer to as the \emph{state} of the economy, and which can be interpreted as a sufficient statistic for $I_t$.
+The DM does not directly observe $\theta_t$, and relies instead on the forecast to take an action $a_t\in \mathbb{R}$.
+We assume that $y_{t+1}$ depends on the state, the action, and a random error $\epsilon_{t+1}$ in a linear way:

-The error $\epsilon$ is assumed to have zero mean and finite variance $\sigma^2>0$, and to be unforecastable in the sense of being independent of $\theta$.
-The linear specification implies that the DM's action shifts the conditional mean of $y$ given $\theta$, but not the conditional variance or higher moments.
+The error $\epsilon_{t+1}$ is assumed to have zero mean and finite variance $\sigma^2>0$, and to be unforecastable in the sense of being independent of the forecaster's information (and hence $\theta_t)$.
+The state $\theta_t$ describes the evolution of the expected outcome in case the DM's action were held constant.
+For example, in the absence of policy changes, the outcome might follow an AR(2) process, in which case we can put $\theta_t=\phi_0+\phi_1y_t+\phi_2 y_{t-1}$.
+More generally, the mapping $\theta_t=g(I_t)$ may depend on many predictors contained in $I_t$ in a complicated way.\footnote{In the real world, it would be part of the forecaster's problem to model and estimate the function $g(\cdot)$.
+Here we take this function as a given.}

 The forecaster is endowed with a standard quadratic loss function